The relation between the TX-Power in dB and the raw value used in RAILTest is given by this:

 #define APP_MAX_TX_POWER 0 #define APP_MEASURED_0DBM_TX_POWER 33

-APP_MEASURED_0DBM_TX_POWER is for tuning of TX power to 0 dBm in a conducted environment.
+APP_MEASURED_0DBM_TX_POWER is a int8 value for tuning of TX power to 0 dBm in a conducted environment.
 During the turning process, 'APP_MAX_TX_POWER' should be 0 (0dBm).

-APP_MAX_TX_POWER is a value from -100 to +100 deci dBm (-10dBm to +10dBm) and is for adjusting TX power by the application framework after completion of TX power tuning.
+APP_MAX_TX_POWER is a int8 value from -128 to +127 deci dBm (-12.8dBm to +12.7dBm) and is for adjusting TX power by the application framework after completion of TX power tuning.

 In order to set maximum power, use: